 To open the

 .diagsessionfile, you need to have the Snapshot Debugger Visual Studio component installed.
-The Snapshot Debugger component is a required component of the ASP.net workload in Visual Studio and can be selected from the Individual Component list in the Visual Studio installer.
-If you are using a version of Visual Studio prior to Visual Studio 2017 version 15.5, you will need to install the extension from the Visual Studio Marketplace.
+The Snapshot Debugger component is a required component of the ASP.NET workload in Visual Studio and can be selected from the Individual Component list in the Visual Studio installer.
+If you're using a version of Visual Studio before Visual Studio 2017 version 15.5, you'll need to install the extension from the Visual Studio Marketplace.

 After you open the snapshot file, the Minidump Debugging page in Visual Studio appears.
 Click Debug Managed Code to start debugging the snapshot.
 The snapshot opens to the line of code where the exception was thrown so that you can debug the current state of the process.